serenity-dojo/java-streams/tasks.md

 The unit tests you need to make pass are defined in [Module_4](src/test/java/streams/exercises/moneymanager/tasks/Module_4.java).

+### Hints

+The [distinct()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#distinct--) method returns a stream with no duplicate entries.
+The [sorted()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#sorted--) method returns a stream with the elements in sorted order.

+The [sum()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/IntStream.html#sum--) method allows you to find the sum of a list of numbers.
+But first, you need to extract the numerical values you want to sum using the [map()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#map-java.util.function.Function-) method.

 ## Module 5 - Checking for invalid transactions
 In this module we will check for invalid transactions.